nicolasdiez/my-own-blockchain/README.md

-# My Own Blockchain

-- Author: nicolas.diez.risueno@gmail.com
-- Project: My Own Blockchain

 Summary:
-- This project is a miniaturized blockchain model created by Nicolas Díez
+- This project is a miniaturized blockchain model
 - The architecture consist of two types of elements: Nodes and Clients

 Considerations: